claudiolore/claudiolore/README.md

 - ⚡ Fun fact: I spent time in Liverpool improving my English while taking an intensive language course, which helped me develop both linguistic and intercultural communication skills!

 ### 🎓 Learning Journey
-- Completed 1000hrs Java Developer course beetwen Generation Italy (2023)
+- Completed 600hrs Java Developer course at Generation Italy (2023)
 - Completed a 4-month Java and Spring Developer internship at Contrader (2024).
 - Currently working as a C# Developer at BeSmart SRL.